isabella232/Specs-18/Permissions/SimplifiedPermissions.md

 - Invalid permission combinations.
 E.g. `XXXXEdit` without `XXXXXView`.
 - Partial data access.
 E.g. User can only view and edit some of the project variables.
 - UI permission checks out of sync with Server permission checks.
-- Permission checks when returned data by passes our domain model.
+- Permission checks when returned data bypasses our domain model.
 E.g. Raw SQL queries that aggregate data.

 # New model